harness/developer-hub/docs/security-testing-orchestration/get-started/shared/_supported-infrastructures.md

 STO uses [CI build infrastructures](/docs/continuous-integration/use-ci/set-up-build-infrastructure/which-build-infrastructure-is-right-for-me.md) to orchestrate scans and ingest issues.
-The following table shows STO support for each infrastructure type.
+The following table shows the supported operating systems and architectures for each build infrastructure option.

 <table>
     <tr>